Object Graph Explorer

 Object Catalog Designer Toolbox of Graph Explorer

-When you click the Add Object button () in the toolbar, the Object Catalog Designer will display.
-The catalog interface must be familiar for you if you have tried to capture the objects and associations before.
-There are a couple of differences to the interface when used in combination with the graph explorer.
+When you access the Graph Explorer, Object Catalog Designer displays on the left that works as a toolbox when combined with the Graph Explorer.
+The catalog interface must be familiar to you if you have tried to capture the objects and associations before.
+There are a couple of differences from the object manager page.

 The other difference is the new button added next to the object names for adding the object to the diagram ().
 You can see this button next to the existing objects if you expand one of the object-type folders.

-There are two ways for adding an existing object to the diagram surface:
+There are two ways to add an existing object to the diagram surface:

 - You can click on the button that we mentioned above ().
 This action will add the object to the arbitrary location in the diagram.
 You can locate the object and change its position based on your needs.